docksal/docksal/docs/project-customize.md

 !!! danger "REMEMBER DOCKSAL REQUIREMENTS"
     Some containers and their parameters are required for Docksal to work properly. **Please see [Don't break your Docksal setup!](#warning) section.**

-You need to run `fin start` to apply configuration changes.
-If you remove services or volumes you need to remove them with `fin rm [service]`.
+You have to run `fin start` to apply configuration changes.
+If you remove services or volumes you have to remove them with `fin rm [service]`.

 ## Project configuration files
 <a name="docksal-yml"></a>